-So, it's no wonder that Americans have been obsessed with coffee and of course, there's nothing like waking up on the aroma of freshly-brewed cup of java before doing anything else.
+There’s nothing like waking up on the aroma of a freshly-brewed cup of java before doing anything else.

-But it’s not easy when often you've to face a zombied Starbucks queue to finally fix your caffeine crave before heading out to the work.
-And probably you don't know, this daily caffeine habit skims about $2300+ yearly from your wallet.
+But it’s not easy when you’re facing down a zombified Starbucks queue.
+Plus, that daily caffeine habit skims about $2300+ yearly from your wallet.

 Solution?
-It’s time to invest in a proper coffee machine to enjoy your daily cup of coffee at the comfort of your home.
-And the best part, it doesn't require you to have prior knowledge for brewing a barista-worthy cup of java.
+It’s time to invest in a proper coffee drip coffee machine to enjoy your daily cup of coffee in the comfort of your home.
+And the best part?
+Most coffee makers don’t require you to have prior knowledge for preparing a barista-worthy cup of java.

-No matter, what your requirements are, there’s always a range of best coffee machines that:
+No matter, what your requirements are, there’s always a range of drip coffee makers that:

 and many more…

-But I won't let those hundreds of listings on Amazon, eBay and Walmart freak you out as I've already burnt the candle at both ends by scanning hundreds of coffee makers to give you only the top rated coffee machines so you would enjoy hassle-free beans to cup experience.
+But we’ll save you from those hundreds of listings on Amazon, eBay, and Walmart.
+After scanning hundreds of coffee machines, we’ve compiled a shortlist to give you only the top-rated coffee drip coffee machines so you would enjoy hassle-free beans to cup experience.

 - Handmade in the Netherlands

-- Unique, copper boiling element brews coffee at ideal temperature.
+- Unique, copper boiling element brews coffee at an ideal temperature.

 - Up to 10 cups capacity in one run